Moonlight-theme/Moonlight/README.md

 <strong>White moon is the Light color palette that can mostly be used as the text color.</strong><br>
  So color <code>light-I</code> is the brightest one that can be used primarily as font color or as a background for white color themes.<br>
- While color <code>light-II</code> is a bit more bluish to add some variation to the light colors.<br> On the other side color <code>light-III</code> is a bit more orange "hotter" color which serve the same purpose as color <code>light-II</code>.
+ While color <code>light-II</code> is a bit more bluish to add some variation to the light colors.<br> On the other side color <code>light-III</code> is a bit more orange "hotter" color which serves the same purpose as color <code>light-II</code>.
 </div>

 <br>